soen490Swapstreet/SwapStreet/documentation/04-System-Design/README.md

 This directory contains all documentation pertaining to the structure of the application.
 It includes domain models, system sequence diagrams, class diagrams, use case diagrams, and any description of the structure or behaviour of the application.
 This directory excludes implementation-specific documentation.
 * The `swapstreetDomainModel.drawio.png` file contains the domain model of the application,
-* The `swapstreetDomainModel.drawio` file contains the domain model of the application for use in the draw.io tool.
+* The `swapstreetDomainModel.drawio` file contains the domain model of the application for use in the draw.io tool,
+* The `swapstreetClassDiagram.drawio.png` file contains the application's class diagram,
+* The `swapstreetClassDiagram.drawio` file stores the class diagram for use with draw.io.

+Please note that the class diagrams exclude accessor and mutator methods for better readability.
+All classes implicitly have these methods for each of their attributes except for IDs.
+All these methods are public and are visible to the objects that use them.
+Furthermore, ellipses denote the initialization of all data members of a class.
+Methods bearing these ellipses contain parameters matching with the attributes of the target object.
+The function sets each data member to the corresponding parameter.
+Each parameter and corresponding data member have the same type.